Sven-Seyfert/sven-seyfert/README.md

     I am a Software Development Engineer in Test (SDET).

-### Also I am a husband, father, friend, son, IT geek and very involved.
+### More important: I am a husband, father, friend, son, IT geek and very involved.

 - 🔭 I am currently working on process and test automation projects with a BDD approach (on UI and API level).
 - 🌱 I am continuously learning more about Go (golang) and a proper usage of the language.